filby89/spgc-eprevention-icassp2024/readme.md

 * RR-Interval Lomb-Scargle Power in High Frequency Band
 * Accelerometer norm

 and also add time encoding of the corresponding time of the day using cosine and sine functions.
-Then we train a Transformer Encoder on these features that learns to classify the identity of the user from a window of 24 samples.
+Then we train a Transformer Encoder on these features that learns to classify the identity of the user from a window of 24 (48 for psychotic track) samples (see efthymioudigital,retsinas2020person citations at the end for the concept behind this).
 We consider each day in the dataset independently (no temporal modeling across multiple days).

 In order to perform the relapse detection task in an unsupervised way (anomaly detection), we extract features from the training set using the penultimate layer of the trained Transformer Encoder and train an [Elliptic Envelope](https://scikit-learn.org/stable/modules/generated/sklearn.covariance.EllipticEnvelope.html)  outlier detector on these features.